colinta/teacup/README.md

 example apps, write your own, whatever.
 But read on to hear about why Teacup is more than just writing `layouts` and applying styles.

+You should also be sure to read the [Misc notes](#misc-notes) section at the bottom.
+These aren't very well organized, but the information is important.
+You can learn about features any time, but learning about the "gotcha"s sooner rather than later could save you a lot of time!

 Teacup as a utility
 -------------------